Nakshatra-vinoth/train-ticket-lnn-benchmark/README.md

 ## Future Work

 - Evaluate robustness across multiple random seeds
-- Compare model performance across different workload regimes
+- Analyze performance across different workload regimes
-- Analyze latency spike prediction
+- Investigate latency spike prediction
-- Investigate uncertainty estimation for latency prediction
+- Explore uncertainty estimation for latency prediction
-- Explore larger Liquid Neural Network architectures
+- Evaluate larger Liquid Neural Networks
-- Evaluate hybrid recurrent-liquid architectures
+- Explore hybrid recurrent-liquid architectures

 ---

 ## Summary

-This benchmark demonstrates that Liquid Neural Networks are a promising alternative to conventional recurrent neural networks for event-level microservice latency prediction.
+This benchmark demonstrates that Liquid Neural Networks are an effective approach for event-level latency prediction in microservice systems.

-Among the evaluated models:

-- **LSTM** achieves the lowest prediction error (**17.74 ms MAE**).
-- **CfC** achieves the strongest correlation with ground truth (**0.49 Pearson correlation**) while also being the **smallest model (16,540 parameters)** and the **fastest neural network during inference (0.043 ms/sample)**.
+Among the evaluated models, **CfC** achieves the best overall performance, obtaining the **lowest MAE (17.84 ms)** and the **highest Pearson correlation (0.49)** while also being the **smallest neural network (16,540 trainable parameters)** and the **fastest neural architecture during inference (0.043458 ms/sample)**.

-- **LTC** achieves competitive predictive performance but with significantly higher inference cost due to continuous-time ODE integration.
-- Overall, recurrent neural networks consistently outperform the classical XGBoost baseline, demonstrating the importance of temporal modeling for latency prediction in microservice systems.
+Although **LTC** is derived from the same continuous-time dynamics, its reliance on numerical ODE integration results in significantly higher inference latency (**4.38 ms/sample**) without improving predictive accuracy over CfC.
+This suggests that the closed-form approximation used by CfC retains the benefits of liquid dynamics while offering substantially better computational efficiency.

+Overall, the results indicate that **CfC provides the strongest balance between accuracy, correlation, model complexity, and inference speed**, making it the most effective neural architecture evaluated for this benchmark.